 Bordeaux wines are distinguished by their bold textures and powerful flavours which, while strong, don’t overpower the palate.
 The wines of Burgundy are often the polar opposite: soft, elegant and unquestionably complex.

-The question of ‘which region is better,’ is best answered with a few more questions.
+So, which region is best for you?
+That question is best answered with a few more questions.
 Which sounds better to you:

 b) A preserved medieval town with a legitimate claim as the world headquarters of wine?